About this Page

 Ability to act

-A foreigner who is of legal age is capable of carrying out procedural acts under the Residence Act, unless he or she is legally incapable under the Civil Code or is to be supervised in this matter and subject to a reservation of consent (see ).
+A foreigner who has reached the age of majority is capable of carrying out procedural acts under the Residence Act, unless he or she is legally incapable under the German Civil Code or is to be supervised in this matter and subject to a reservation of consent (see ).

 Related legal source: Section 80 Residence Act